JulioMProyecto1/clipper/README.md

 - Keyboard Navigation: Use arrow keys to navigate the history and Enter to set the clipboard to the selected entry.

 This project demonstrates real-time clipboard monitoring and a responsive UI in Rust.

+TODO:
+- Save binaries
+- Minimize
+- Add shortcut to bring it to top